 Filing FCC Form 481

-The filing deadline is July 1.
-The FCC Form 481 must be filed annually to continue receiving High Cost Program support or to begin receiving support in the near future.
+This year, the filing deadline is July 3, 2023.
+The FCC Form 481 must be filed annually to continue receiving High Cost program support or to begin receiving support in the near future.

 The FCC Form 481, online user guide, filing templates, and form instructions are currently available on the High Cost Program Forms and Filing Deadlines page.
 Use the E-File system to file the form online.